Delicious and Easy Smoked Salmon Dip Recipe

 • Lox refers to salmon that has been cured in a combination of sugar and salt.
 Think of what you get with a typical bagel lox spread.
 True traditional “lox” comes form the belly of the salmon, although at most stores you will see “lox” fillets, and is richly textured.
 Lox is cured.
 This is not what we’re using in this recipe.
 (But you can)

-• Smoked Salmon can mean a number of things: cold smoked, hot smoked, or cured or brined then smoked.
+• Smoked Salmon can mean several things: cold smoked, hot smoked, or cured or brined then smoked.
 The point is it’s cooked on a smoker at low heat.
-You can buy “smoked salmon” in shrink wrapped packages from the store.
-But in this recipe we’re doing it ourselves (it’s sooo worth it!).
+You can buy “smoked salmon” in shrink-wrapped packages from the store.
+But in this recipe, we’re doing it ourselves (it’s sooo worth it!).
+And consider smoking with our popular salmon seasoning.

 For this salmon dip recipe use hot smoked salmon that is cooked on the smoker.
-This is also a great idea for leftover salmon you may have.
+This is also a great leftover salmon idea.

 Feel free to adjust the ingredients based on how creamy (or not) you want your salmon dip.
 But just look at the close-up, you can see fresh pieces of the salmon that aren’t drowned in cream cheese or mayo.
 SO GOOD!